Letter of Intent, published in Tekniikan Waiheita.

 The annual Night of Science is on the 14th of January in 2021.
 Hegric joins the science advocate Katsomukset in developing a citypuzzle game for the Night of Science event.

 Engel’s code – Citypuzzle by Katsomukset

 At night fall the architect Engel drew a map filled with puzzles.
 Through cobblestones the winding trail of myths circled into the city.
 Find the forgotten route, unravel the secret path and solve Englel’s code!
 Find the beginning at the Helsinki Cathedral Unioninkatu side stairs.
 The game can be played alone or as a group using your own mobile smart device.
 The first puzzle is given at the start from 17.00 o’clock.
 Updating info at katsomukset.fi and here!

 HeGRiC stands for Helsinki Game Research Collective and is a group of cross-disciplinary scholars based at the University of Helsinki.
-Our aim is to fruitfully pursue the study the intersection of games and the humanities.
-The HeGRiC researchers represent a variety of disciplines, completely in line with our goal to treat games – digital, social, as well as analogue – as dynamic products of cross-disciplinary interest to the humanities.
+Our aim is to fruitfully pursue the study the intersection of games and other disciplines.
+The HeGRiC researchers represent a variety of fields, completely in line with our goal to treat games – digital, social, as well as analogue – as dynamic products of cross-disciplinary interests.

-The HeGRiC group is currently focused on scholarly quests:
+The HeGRiC group is currently focused on scholarly quests as follows:

 - The game studies and historical culture research seminar, led by Dr Derek Fewster.
 The seminar meets approximately once per month to enjoy guest lectures, research papers and scholarly discussion on the topic of games and the humanities.
 See the research seminar page for more details.

 - Every now and then we talk about HeGRiC and our research in external contexts.
 Read or listen to some of it here: HeGRiC Media Presence.